 Another feature that is coming and that it will help websites improve the page speed test results is, enhanced lazy loading.
 WordPress added lazy loading to the images in version 5.5 and to iframes in version 5.7.
 That was a great addition, but it also brought another problem.
 When running a page speed test, the “Largest Contentful Paint” (LCP) and “First Contentful Paint” results increased.
 That’s because any image above the fold (top one-third of the web page) should not be lazy loaded.
 According to Google, it delays the page from loading completely, therefore increasing page load time.

 WordPress is looking to fix that with this release.
 As reported by WordPress, based on a test they ran on 50 popular themes, they saw an LCP improvement and up to 30% faster page load.
 That is a huge improvement.
-We won’t get into much of the technical details but if you do want those juice details, you can check them out directly on the WordPress website.
+If you’re interested in diving into the nitty-gritty technical details, you can find all the juicy information directly on the WordPress website.
 Take a look at the WordPress 5.9 Enhanced lazy-loading performance section for all the juicy details.

 Blocks + Intrinsic Web Design

 According to WordPress, that’s why this improvement is needed.
 Most responsive frameworks flow naturally as you see them on smaller devices or as you shrink your browser window.
 Gutenberg has been having some issues in this area.
-Although there is not much more info as to how they expect to solve these issues specifically, our understanding is that they plan to add more control settings to each block as well as improve the natural block responsiveness.
+While there may not be a lot of detailed information on how exactly they intend to address these specific issues, our understanding is that their plan involves implementing additional control settings for each block, alongside enhancing the natural responsiveness of the blocks.
 If you use other page builders, they have settings based on the device.
-For example, let’s say you have block that on desktop you want to add a large padding, but on tablet and mobile that padding needs to be smaller.
+For example, let’s say you have a block that on desktop you want to add a large padding, but on tablet and mobile that padding needs to be smaller.
 You will now have the option to do so.
 We assume from WordPress’s preliminary road map info, this is what they are looking to achieve.
 As of the writing of this post, we have tested the latest beta version (5.9-beta4-52432), and we are yet to see any different settings on each block.
 We will continue testing the beta version and update this post as needed.

 As you can see, WordPress wants to compete with other page builders out there.
-They are trying to build a more attractive and easier to use WordPress for everyday users.
+They are trying to build a more attractive and easier-to-use WordPress for everyday users.
 This type of competition is good for the end user.
 We will start to see other established page builders enhance their tools in order to improve performance.
-With over 50% of WordPress websites now using Gutenberg over the classic editor.
+More than half of WordPress websites now prefer Gutenberg over the classic editor.
 We decided to start embracing it on recent projects, and the difference it makes in page speed over traditional page builders is staggering.
 The future of WordPress is looking bright, and we certainly look forward to what WordPress 6 will bring.